LISBON AND ITS SUSTAINABLE WAY OF LIVING

 In this restaurant’s kitchen, the grains are ground, the sweeteners are prepared, vegetables and fruit are fermented to achieve more complex flavors.

 The menus are constantly planned with what is available at the moment, in line with what the land produces seasonally, and in exchange Kitchen Dates delivers to producers a 100% natural compost, to return the richness of organic nutrients to the soil.

 To share this knowledge in a more structured way, a series of online events has been prepared, which help us to eat in a more conscious, healthy, and sustainable way, according to the Portuguese reality and based on local products.

-If you want to explore Lisbon and get to know the daily life of this city, the real people, the real food and its stories follow our blog and our social networks, Facebook and Instagram, where we passionately share the off-the-beaten whereabouts and authentic local habits.
+If you want to explore Lisbon and get to know the daily life of this city, the real people, the real food and its stories, follow our blog, Facebook and Instagram, where we passionately share the off-the-beaten whereabouts and authentic local habits.